binarta/web.storage.js/README.md

     However, if GPL Version 3 terms are incompatible with your planned use of this program, alternative license terms are available from Websters NV.
-    Please direct inquiries to support@websters.be.
+    Please direct inquiries to dev@websters.be.